Redmond's Ale House in Wrigleyville set to close Sunday night

-CHICAGO (WLS) -- A Wrigleyville bar will have their final last call on Sunday.
+CHICAGO (WLS) -- A Wrigleyville bar will have its final last call on Sunday.

+The Chicago bar, known for being a friendly spot for Viking's fans, is closing because of the pandemic.

 Redmond's Ale House made the announcement in a Facebook post Friday.